Advestis/mail_watcher_example/README.md

 2. Making its docker image automatically when you update the watcher's code on GitHub
 3. Scheduling a cronjob using Flux-CD to run it on GCP's cluster with K8s at fixed hours

-I'll assume you know Python, Git and GitHub, are familiar with GCP's service accounts and have access to a working GCP cluster.
+I'll assume you know Python, Git and GitHub, are familiar with GCP's service accounts and already have some cronjob linked to GCP with an existing Flux-CD repository on GitHub.

 ## Coding the watcher